VHS32/Magnetar/README.md

 # Rewrite version
 <br /> Updates:
 <br /> 1.
 Move the language from C to C++.
 <br /> 2.
-Adding and fixing some payloads.
+Adding and fixing some GDI payloads.
 <BR /> 3.
 Change the rng (Random numbers generator) from Splitmix32 to Mulberry32 (I little trust to Mulberry32 since passes gjrand's 13 tests with no failures).

 # Payloads